intelligent-machine-learning/dlrover/docs/design/autotuing-design.md

 ## Background

   In the fast-paced world of deep learning, large-scale language models have become prominent in natural language processing.
 However, training these models presents a significant challenge, particularly in determining the optimal micro-batch sizes per GPU and learning rates.

-Achieving the right balance between training speed and accuracy is crucial.
-As models grow larger and optimization techniques become more complex, predicting GPU memory requirements during training has become uncertain and challenging for users.
+        As models grow larger and optimization techniques become more complex, manual configuration tuning becomes increasingly challenging for users.
+Larger model parameters result in extensive activation values and additional GPU memory cache usage.
+Even minor batch size adjustments can unexpectedly increase GPU memory requirements, leading to job crashes due to out-of-memory issues.
+        Additionally, various methods such as "gradient checkpoints," "ZERO," and "host-mem offload" have been introduced to mitigate these memory requirements.
+However, these optimization techniques introduce a vast array of configuration options, which can be overwhelming for beginners.
- Consequently, users often resort to repetitive experimentation to find the ideal settings.
+        Consequently, configuring training jobs has become highly challenging for users.
+This often leads users to resort to repetitive experimentation to find the optimal settings, resulting in an unsatisfactory training experience due to extended restart times.

 ## Target